oclero/luna/README.md

 **Luna** is a QML components library (Buttons, CheckBoxes, SpinBoxes, etc.) aimed to desktop usage.

+- Based on QtQuickControls 2.
+- **Fixes various behaviors** for default QML components.
+- Adds support for a much needed `DoubleSpinBox`, to handle doubles (the standard one handles only integers).
+- Provides a `TreeView`.
+- Provides a `Vector3dEditor` to handle `QVector3D` objects.
+- Lots of **animations** and **graphical effects**.

-It fixes various behavior from default QML components, and also adds support for much needed `double` SpinBoxes (the standard one handles only integers).
-It also provides a `TreeView`.
-These components are not 100% pure QML: they're based on C++ classes for the backend and logic.
+These new components are not 100% pure QML: they're based on C++ classes for the backend and logic, for performance reasons.

+**Compatibility:** tested on Windows and macOS.

 **Table of Contents**